-Sometimes, there are tasks within job descriptions that employees do not like.
+Sometimes, there are tasks within job descriptions that an individual may not like.
 They find they can do something else much better.
 It’s very important to assign the right task to the right person.
-It’s not possible to address every grievance, but when tasks can be traded amongst employees that do not sacrifice quality, it’s a win-win situation for both people where they can focus on what they enjoy.
+It’s not possible to address every grievance, but when tasks can be traded amongst people without sacrificing quality, it’s a win-win situation.
+Each person gets to focus on what they enjoy.
+And that builds engagement.

-Apart from building trust by investing in people’s future role in your companies, there is trust to be gained by investing in their well-being outside of the company as well.
-If you take a look at employee experience history, the landscape has evolved a lot.
+Apart from building trust by investing in people’s future roles in your organization, there’s trust to be gained by investing in their well-being outside of the company as well.
+If you take a look at employee experience history, the landscape has evolved significantly.
 There are things that are popular in different eras.

 At one time, industrial engineering by way of observational studies used to be big, then the focus turned towards survey, and it remains that way today with the addition of actionable analytics.
-Going forward, a work design methodology is getting traction where an end-to-end employee experience is crafted where wellbeing and productivity are maximized.
+Going forward, a work design methodology is getting traction where the end-to-end employee experience is crafted to maximize well-being and productivity and success.

-This is especially true now after the pandemic where the need to be safe and well has come to the forefront.
-In the more laborious industries, this has always received a lot of attention, but such commitment to safety had not spread to all industries like it has now.
+This is especially true post-pandemic where the need to be safe and well has come to the forefront.
+In more laborious industries, this has always received a lot of attention, but such commitment to safety had not spread to all industries until now.

-To really understand what type of help employees need, you could come up with several employee personas that describe what is the ideal benefit portfolio they are looking for.
+To really understand what type of help employees need, you could come up with several employee personas that describe the ideal benefit portfolio they’re looking for.
 Each of these personas could have an employee experience designed for them that suits their needs.

 In particular, they should know: